project652026/digital-stopwatch-lap/README.md

 ## **Simulation and Verification**

-Simulation was performed in Xilinx Vivado to verify the functionality of the **newly developed modules**.
+Simulation was performed in  Vivado to verify the functionality of the **newly developed modules**.

 > Note: Only the `stopwatch_counter` and `lap_register` modules were simulated in this lab.
 > Other modules (`clk_en`, `debounce`, `display_driver`) were reused from previous labs without modification and were already verified earlier.